The University of Western Australia Information

 • Introduction

-As WA's #1 uni for graduate employability (QS Graduate Employability Ranking 2023), we'll equip you with the skills to launch a rewarding long-term career.
-With over 4,500 industry partnerships, and initiatives like our Career and Employability Award and Career Mentor Link programs, you'll graduate with a rich well-rounded resume and standout in the job market.
+We'll equip you with the skills to launch a rewarding long-term career.
+With over 4,500 global industry partnerships, and initiatives like our Careers and Employability Award and Career Mentor Link programs, youll graduate with a well-rounded resume and standout in the job market.

 Gain real-world, practical experiences

-At UWA, you'll take your skills beyond the books and,into the real world, developing practical skills, experiences and life-long connections.
-Getting a job at the end of your degree is probably your top priority, which is why all our degrees offer the option of work integrated learning units and internships through the McCusker Centre for Citizenships, as well as other industry partners.
-You could also undertake volunteering for credit or take on an entrepreneurial project with Bloom WA or UWA's Innovation Academy.
+Getting a job at the end of your degree will likely be your top priority.
+At UWA, we've made it our top priority too, offering a wide range of degrees and programs to help you stand out in the job market and increase your employability.
+Our degrees offer the option of Work Integrated Learning units and internships through the McCusker Centre for Citizenship or Venture – UWA's Student Innovation Centre, as well as other industry partners.
+You could also undertake volunteering for credit or take on an entrepreneurial project with Bloom WA, or UWA's Innovation Academy.

 Create connections for life

-At UWA, you join a community, not just a university.
+UWA is more than a university – it's your community.
 Enjoy an unrivalled student lifestyle and seek new experiences, friendships, fun and even a helping hand if you need it.
-As part of our diverse and inclusive campus community, with over 160 student clubs and 400+ sporting team, you'll meet new people and create meaningful connections for life.
+As part of our diverse and inclusive campus community, with over 160 student clubs and 400+ sporting teams, you'll meet new people and create meaningful connections for life.
 You can also expand your horizons by taking part in overseas study, with generous scholarships available.

 • Locations